Skip to main content

 A solution is a homogeneous mixture.
 The solvent is the component in larger amount (often the liquid); the solute is what is dissolved.
 For most of Unit 1, the solvent is water and we are asking whether the solute will dissolve in it.

-What is non-polar solvents?
+What are non-polar solvents?

 Show answer